SArmandi/tsds/Sessions.md

 Each session will consist of a lecture and a set of technical exercises.
-We use the Python programming language (version 2.7) in this course but the course is not about Python.
-It's about computational tools and methods for working with data.
-To that end, Python is just a tool—like the ability to write English if you're taking a poetry class.
-Learning Python as we go is a strategy that will work, but if you learn the basics beforehand you will save time down the road and maximize learning.
-Learning to code is hard, but if you make the conscious effort ahead of time you will be greatly rewarded.
-If you already know scientific programming languages like Matlab, R or Stata, learning Python will be easier but you still have to make an effort to do it. *We recommend you start working on the preparation for week one early.*

 ***